 - An ozone layer is a layer of the atmosphere made up of molecules, primarily O3, which can absorb solar UV radiation.

 - A current concern for this layer is depletion.

-In a nuclear war scenario, there would be an intense amount of destruction.
+There would be an intense amount of destruction in a nuclear war scenario.
 All the buildings and structures that were manufactured will be destroyed.

-- All the vegetation that was living on land would be destroyed.
+- All the vegetation that was living on the land would be destroyed.

 - The sky would turn pitch-dark due to all the dust in the air.